-Broad goals may overlap among audiences, but the specifics of each goal will likely differ for each group.
-For example, the PES project team may set learning goals for both public and scientist participants, but the focus of that learning might be scientific content for the public and science communication skills for the scientists.
-The following page shares examples of possible PES goals for scientist, public, and informal education audiences.
-Instead of trying to have the program achieve all of these outcomes or others, it is better to focus on a short list of objectives that is designed specifically for the program.
-For instance, if the program does not allot time for discussion about the ways participants could follow up afterwards, selecting a goal about follow-up behaviors may be inappropriate.
+Broad goals may overlap among audiences, but the specifics will likely differ.
+For example, the PES project team may set learning goals for both public and scientist participants, but the focus of that learning might be scientific content for the public and science communication skills for scientists.
+The following page shares examples of PES goals for scientist, public, and informal education audiences.
+It is best to focus on a short list of objectives.
 Fewer goals allow for more intentional program design, which leads to stronger outcomes.
-Measuring the goals that the program does address will effectively illustrate the impacts of PES in the planned evaluation.
+The goals should be realistic and appropriate: if the program does not discuss ways participants could follow up afterwards, selecting a goal about follow-up behavior is inappropriate.
+Certain interactions may better support different outcomes, as well.
+Participants in Building with Biology hands-on activities reported greater learning about content knowledge, while forum participants indicated greater learning gains about what other people think about synthetic biology.5